-Small businesses have suffered badly during the pandemic, but many consumers are reluctant to trek out to local shops and potentially expose themselves to the virus.
+Small businesses have suffered badly during the pandemic and some consumers are still reluctant to trek out to local shops and potentially expose themselves to the virus.
 But there are plenty of ways to support local businesses while staying safe.

-Although everyone knows small businesses have suffered badly during the pandemic, they may be reluctant to trek out to local shops and potentially expose themselves to the virus – particularly if they’re not fully vaccinated.
+Although everyone knows small businesses have suffered badly during the pandemic, they still may be reluctant to trek out to local shops and potentially expose themselves to the virus – particularly if they’re not fully vaccinated.

-While ordering all of your gifts from Amazon or big box stores may seem like the best way to go this year, there are plenty of ways to support local businesses while staying safe.
+While shopping on Amazon or with other large online merchants may seem like the best way to go, there are plenty of ways to support local businesses while staying safe.

 Chances are, you’ll have a better shopping experience as well.
 If you need to ask questions about products or services, it will be easier to stand six feet from sales associates when there aren’t a bunch of other people jostling around you.
 And, of course, wear a mask at all times while shopping.